 How long it takes to switch supplier

-Switching supplier can take up to 21 days.
+Switching supplier can take up to 21 days (plus a 14 day 'cooling-off period').
 In most cases, it’s around 17 days.
 Your new supplier will confirm the date you’ll be switched.

 If you change your mind